DaveInTucson/Accounts/README.md

   to use it
 * Added code to rebalance account when status changes, bug fix
 * refactored transaction detail table into its own component
+* Added transaction summary table, bug fixes

+### To Do:

+* navigation by date
+* navigation by account
+* graph of deposit account balance totals over time